valeriangalliat/blog/public/index.md

 Hey, I'm Val <small>and this is my blog</small>
 ===============================================

-I'm a professional and passionate software developer, and as importantly (if not more), an amateur musician, photograph, brewer and climber.
+I'm passionate software developer, and as importantly, an amateur musician, photograph, brewer and climber.

 You'll find on this blog writings about the things that I care about and feel like are worth sharing.